Situation in Scotland

 - A Committee appointed by the Scottish government issued a report in March 2018 about the severe environmental impact that aquaculture has had on nature.

-- Of particularly concern was 25% mortality rate of farmed salmon, sea lice epidemics and the impact on wild stocks, and the use of chemicals on the environment.
+- Scottish Parliament was particularly concerned about 25% mortality rate of farmed salmon, sea lice epidemics, the impact on wild stocks, and the use of chemicals on the environment.

 Situation in Scotland